 - Objection: You can contact us to let us know that you object to the further use or disclosure of your Personal Data for certain purposes, such as for direct marketing purposes.

 - Restriction of Processing: You can ask us to restrict further processing of your Personal Data.

 - Right to File Complaint: You have the right to lodge a complaint about Access Training Service’s practices with respect to your Personal Data with the supervisory authority of your country or EU Member State.

-Transfers of Personal Data: The Services are hosted and operated in the Australian (“U.S.”) through Access Training and its service providers, and if you do not reside in the U.S., laws in the U.S. may differ from the laws where you reside.
-By using the Services, you acknowledge that any Personal Data about you, regardless of whether provided by you or obtained from a third party, is being provided to Access Training in the U.S. and will be hosted on U.S. servers, and you authorize Access Training to transfer, store and process your information to and in the U.S., and possibly other countries.
-You hereby consent to the transfer of your data to the U.S. as set forth herein.
+Transfers of Personal Data: The Services are hosted and operated in the Australia(“AU”) through Access Training and its service providers, and if you do not reside in Australia, laws in Australia may differ from the laws where you reside.
+By using the Services, you acknowledge that any Personal Data about you, regardless of whether provided by you or obtained from a third party, is being provided to Access Training in Australia and will be hosted on Australian servers, and you authorize Access Training to transfer, store and process your information to and in Australia., and possibly other countries.
+You hereby consent to the transfer of your data to Australia as set forth herein.